RemoteToHome-io/wg-udp-relay/PERFORMANCE_TUNING.md

 By default, Linux systems have UDP receive buffers that are too small for high-throughput WireGuard relay operations.
 Without tuning, you may experience:
 - Packet loss (1-5%)
-- Poor TCP performance through the tunnel
+- Poor encapsulated TCP performance through the tunnel
 - Throughput limited to 30-60 Mbps even on gigabit connections

 With proper relay tuning, you can achieve 200-300+ Mbps throughput with zero packet loss.